 - Direct messages with InMail

-What makes ZoomInfo special is a unique database of over 129 million verified email addresses and 50 million phone numbers.
-You can also organize potential leads by more than 300 other attributes, from job titles to work histories and more.
+What makes ZoomInfo special is a unique database of over 150 million verified email addresses and 60 million phone numbers.
+You can sort through all the leads by using more than 300 attributes, from job titles to industries to locations.

-Marketing professionals would be happy to find out that ZoomInfo has a robust set of features for display and ad campaigns that could be launched to directly target your contact lists.
+ZoomInfo has recently expanded to augment sales searches with a robust set of features for display and ad campaigns that could use your preselected ZoomInfo contact lists.

-Best of all, ZoomInfo remains easy to use, especially for sales engagement, and requires no corporate training — so you can start leveraging accurate contact data at any time.
+At its core, ZoomInfo remains easy to use and requires no corporate training.
+Your BDRs can sign up and start leveraging accurate contact data at any time.